 5 Actionable Ways to Position Yourself as a Thought Leader

 Thought leadership is a hot topic.
 Being a thought leader seems like a ticket to speaking opportunities, partnerships, authority, prestige, and recognition.
 In reality, thought leadership takes time, effort, and actual expertise.

-A thought leader is a person or an organization that becomes an authority on a subject by sharing educational content with their audiences that helps them to learn and to make informed decisions, without strictly promoting their own thoughts and services.
-Beyond that, thought leaders also share the news and views of other thought leaders in their industry.
+A thought leader is a person or an organization that becomes an authority on a subject by sharing educational content with their audiences that helps them make informed decisions, without strictly promoting their own products and services.

 Thought leaders provide this worthwhile content to audiences for free or at a low cost (such as an exchange of contact information).
 By providing this content to your audience with no strings attached, audiences begin to view your company or a particular member of your leadership as a partner who is genuinely interested in the success of their customers and clients.

 First and foremost, it’s important to develop your executive thought leadership platform - the foundation that defines why you want to be a thought leader and who you are trying to reach.

 The following steps are laid out for the purpose of promoting your company, but the same advice applies for leadership at all levels.

 DEFINE YOUR GOAL